SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 #### Settings

 The AI Race Assistants provide many settings, as you may have seen in the section about the [race settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#race-settings) in the documentation about the Race Engineer.
 Many values are specific for a given car or track, for example the pitstop delta or the time required to change tyres.
-You can change all these settings manually before each session, or you can store default values for all theses settings in the session database.
+You can change all these settings manually before each session, or you can store default values for all these settings in the session database.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%205.jpg)